jeffwitz/chatgpt_export_viewer/docs/frontend.rst

   to load untrusted exports.
 * Accessibility: the asset icon is decorative only; consider adding ``sr-only`` text to help screen readers.
+* Printing relies on standard browser dialogs; ensure the ``print-mode`` overrides remain in sync with layout changes so exports match the on-screen conversation.